fightingentropy/hl-stats/README.md

 ## Notes

 - Upstream sources: `https://api.hyperliquid.xyz/info` and `https://stats-data.hyperliquid.xyz`.
-- Cache TTLs are short (10s to 60s) and in-memory only.
+- Cache TTLs are 24 hours by default and in-memory only.